Garlic Ginger Bok Choy

-- Add the bok choy and use tongs to turn and stir fry the bok choy in the garlic and ginger for 2 minutes.
+- Stir-fry the bok choy.
+Add the bok choy and use tongs to turn and stir-fry the bok choy in the garlic and ginger for 2 minutes.

-- Pour two tablespoons of water into the pan, cover and let cook for 2 minutes more.
+- Steam the bok choy.
+Pour two tablespoons of water into the pan, cover, and let it cook for 2 minutes more.

-- Turn off the heat, add salt and pepper and serve.
+- Serve.
+Turn off the heat, add salt and pepper, and serve.

 - It’s much easier to turn and stir fry the bok choy with tongs rather than a spatula.
 My favorite tongs are these ones.